Blazemeter/taurus/site/dat/docs/Installation.md

 ### Accessing Taurus Artifacts
-If you want to receive Taurus artifacts from container, just mount some directory as `/tmp/artifacts` and files will get there.
+If you want to receive Taurus artifacts from a container, just mount some directory as `/tmp/artifacts` and files will get there.
 Following example gives you artifacts in `/tmp/my-run-artifacts` directory.

 ```bash